omarreis/FlapLabel/README.md

 * Add a TFlapLabel component to the Form (ex: FlapLabel1)
 * Set FlapLabel1.CharSet property to FlapCharSet1
+* Set FlapLabel1.CountFlaps  number of digits in the label
 * Set FlapLabel1.Caption to 'TEST'  (case sensitive)

 Text should flap until final state is reached.